Ahmed-Elawad/PC/Hardware/Readings/ComputerArchitecture.md

 Memory will contain Data memory and program memory.
 Data memory will contain data and will receive and output data.

-Program memory will recieve addresses and output data either into the data bus or control bits
+Program memory will recieve addresses and output data either into the data bus or control bits.

 ## Data memory